Rub a little butter around the inside of an 18 x 28cm/7 x 11” ovenproof dish.

-Put the butter and sugar into a mixing bowl and beat until light and fluffy.
+Put the butter cubes and caster sugar into a mixing bowl and beat until light and fluffy.

-Crack the egg into the bowl and beat well.
+Break the egg into the mixing bowl and beat well.

 Add the flour and milk and stir until combined.

-Tip the mixture into the prepared dish and smooth the top.
+Tip the mixture into the dish and smooth the top.

 180°C, Fan 160°C, 350°F, Gas 4